 Examples: FromDocToPDF, PackageTracking, Search Extension by Ask, My Flight Finder, PDF Converter, Search Encrypt, MyTransitGuide, OnlineMapFinder, Free Live Radio, CouponXplorer, Fast File Convert, GetFormsOnline, HowToSimplified, MapsGalaxy

 Browser Notifications and Pop-ups

-These are pop-up messages which appear over the website you are visiting, or down the bottom right hand corner, they can often contain malicious, dubious or misleading content and are designed to entice you into clicking them at which point you will be taken to a scam website which will attempt to get personal or financial information from you
+These are pop-up messages which appear over the website you are visiting, or down the bottom right hand corner of your screen, they can often contain malicious, dubious or misleading content and are designed to entice you into clicking them at which point you will be taken to a scam website which will attempt to get personal or financial information from you

-The cause of these is often because a browser hijacker (above) or other malicious tool has been installed, or because you have allowed notifications from a particular website by clicking a button which has popped up when browsing such as the one shown below:-
+The cause of these is often because a browser hijacker (above) or other malicious tool has been installed, or because you have allowed notifications from a particular website by clicking "Allow" when a pop-up similar to those shown below has appeared whilst browsing

 If you are ever unsure then just ask!

 It is highly recommended that if you use the internet on your computer that you install and keep up-to-date a reliable Anti-Virus / Firewall package, without this you will soon become infected - advice on the best protection can be found here

 Some uses of a PC are more likely to result in virus infection than others, for example if the PC is used to download music from non official sites or file sharing sites then it is more than likely that you will be downloading more than just the music you wanted!

 A brief summary of some of the most common types of infection can be found below:-

 A virus is a computer program written to alter how a computer operates - some viruses damage the computer by altering settings or deleting files which causes strange behaviour, crashing and error messages, other more serious viruses can leave the computer inoperable - viruses spread via files over the internet or as email attachments and can quickly replicate across multiple computers